FlorianScharf/BSO/README.md

-# BSO_article
+# Bee swarm optimization (BSO)
-Accompanying code for Bee Swarm Optimization Paper
+Accompanying code for article on Bee Swarm Optimization in psychometric contexts: